 Kathmandu Durbar Square

-Kathmandu Durbar Square (Hanuman Dhoka royal palace) is an ancient royal palace in the Kathmandu valley three royal palaces.
-Kathmandu Durbar Square is one of the UNESCO world heritage sites out of Nepal's ten world heritage sites.
+Kathmandu Durbar Square (Hanuman Dhoka Royal Palace) is an ancient royal palace in the Kathmandu Valley three royal palaces.
+Kathmandu Durbar Square is one of the UNESCO World Heritage sites out of Nepal's ten world heritage sites.

 Highlights of the Kathmandu Durbar Square